alexsabr/AS_Booksynthetized/pragmatic-programmer.md

 - Check assumptions, provide proof for them and write them, unproven assumption is nothing !

+- The object of your work is to enable others, you're a problem solver

+- Take pride in your work, and assume consequences.
+You're a professional, act like one.

+- Don't enable scumbags.

 What Makes a pragmatic Programmer ?

 In One sentence,
 Care about your Craft.
 Care about programming.
 Care about Technology.
 Why are  you even in the field if you don't ?